orb-lang/espalier/doc/md/espalier/lexemes.md

 local c = require "singletons/color"
 local codepoints = require "singletons/codepoints"
 ```

 ### Lex LuaThor

-This is a handy collection of lexemes for Lua.
+This is a handy collection of lexemes for Lua\.

 I have used this in a [compulsively inefficient](h://~/br/femto/lex)
-fashion for the lexer in the ``femto`` repl, and intend to build that lexer from
+fashion for the lexer in the `femto` repl, and intend to build that lexer from
-here once the patterns are transferred.
+here once the patterns are transferred\.

 ```lua
 local Lex = meta {}
 ```

 ```lua
 local WS = (P" ")^1